 Committee Assignment History

-Nunes was appointed to the House Permanent Select Committee on Intelligence in the 112th Congress and became its chairman in the 114th Congress.
-He was appointed to the Ways and Means Committee in the 109th Congress and currently serves as a member of the Trade and Health Subcommittees, having served as Chairman of the Trade Subcommittee in the 113th Congress.
+Nunes serves as Ranking Member of the House Permanent Select Committee on Intelligence, having been appointed to the committee in 112th Congress and serving as committee chairman during the 114th and 115th Congresses.
+He was appointed to the Ways and Means Committee in the 109th Congress and now serves as a member of the Trade and Health Subcommittees, having served as Chairman of the Trade Subcommittee in the 113th Congress.
 Nunes previously served as a member of the House Budget Committee during the 111th Congress.
-In the 108th Congress, his first term in the House of Representatives, he served on the House Resources Committee, where he was chairman of the National Parks Subcommittee, and on the Agriculture and Veterans Affairs committees.
+In the 108th Congress, his first term in the House of Representatives, he served on the House Resources Committee, in which he was chairman of the National Parks Subcommittee, and on the Agriculture and Veterans Affairs committees.

 In 2012, Nunes authored the Sacramento-San Joaquin Valley Water Reliability Act (H.R.
 1837).
 The bill, which passed the House of Representatives, put forward a comprehensive solution to the water shortages plaguing California’s Central Valley.
 It called for billions of dollars in cost-cutting measures on wasteful government programs; streamlining environmental regulations to increase water flows; and expanding the use of the Central Valley Project to allow water deliveries by non-federal sources.
 Two years later, the Act formed the basis of the Sacramento-San Joaquin Valley Emergency Water Delivery Act (H.R.
 3964), which was coauthored by Nunes and passed the House of Representatives.